hanabi/hanabi.github.io/Beginners.md

 * In the above screenshot:
   * Alice's hand is blacked out because it does not matter.
   * Bob has a clued red card in his hand, but the full identity of the card is still unknown to him.
 In this situation, he knows he is supposed to just keep the card in his hand and continue to discard unclued cards.
-  * Alice clues a red 4 in Cathy's hand as a *Play Clue*.
+  * Alice clues red to Cathy, which touches a red 4.
+This must be a *Play Clue* on the red 4.
   * Bob sees that red 4 is currently unplayable, since the red 3 is not played yet.
 Thus, this clue implies that someone has the red 3.
   * Bob does not see a red 3 clued in anyone else's hand.
 So, Alice must be promising him that his unknown red card is red 3 and that he can safely play it.
 * In this way, clues can deliver messages to an entirely different player than the person who actually received the clue.